 A note about the Forté Foundation’s website: Their “MBA Central” offers free webinars, a schedule of in-person events, GMAT prep, tips on picking a school, free student membership, an e-newsletter, and more.

 Psst: we’ve talked before about how to become a leader (including reading suggestions for leaders), as well as the best reading material for MBA students, deciding whether to get an MBA, financially preparing yourself for grad school, and getting used to a full-time student budget, all of which may be helpful to you as well.

-Ladies, what are your best tips for folks going back for their MBA full time?
+Ladies, what are your best tips for full-time MBA students, particularly female MBA students?
 What is the best reading for them; how do you suggest they balance school and life?